 Trying to figure out ways to beat the summer heat?
 Play it safe with extreme temperatures and stay indoors.
 If you have to be outside, be sure to stay hydrated and stay in the shade as much as possible.
-Consider going to your local library branch to check out the latest summer reads or to your local recreation center to participate in a program or a class.
+Consider going to your local recreation center to participate in a program or a class.
 Check out our City pools as another way to stay cool.

 Tips for Staying Cool

-- Drink Plenty of Fluids - Drink 2 - 4 glasses of cool fluids each hour.
+- Drink Plenty of Fluids.
+Drink more water than usual, and don’t wait to be thirsty to drink.
 Be sure to provide plenty of fresh water for your pets too.

 - Limit strenuous outdoor activities and exposure to mid-day sun.
+Plan to extra breaks.
 If possible, stay indoors – ideally in an air-conditioned area.

 - Monitor people around you, including co-workers, neighbors, and friends, for signs of heat exhaustion or heat stroke (see below).
 Visit people with fragile medical conditions at least twice a day.